filippocinfri/astro-nano/src/content/blog/00011-6/index.md

 Tic.

 Both laugh.
 The scene is funny.
-The card was the protagonist.
+The greeting card was the actual protagonist.

 Tic.

 The card is curated.
-Care is perceived.
-Delivering Details requires time.
+Details reveal care.
+Delivering every detail requires time.
 Perceiving is quicker than explaining.
 Skip.

 Tic.